Invoicing - something every business owner needs to know how to do, but are you getting it right?

 Here are the key things you need to know about invoicing.

-Invoice or tax invoice?
+Is it an invoice or tax invoice?

 There is often confusion about when an invoice should be called a ‘tax invoice’.
 How your invoice is labelled comes down to whether you’re registered for GST.